ClementRomac/GrooveYou/README.md

 # GrooveYou

 ## What is it ?
-GrooveYou is a websites where users can share music with friends.
+GrooveYou is a website where users can share music with friends.
 You can create rooms, chat with your fiends...

 ## How to stream music ?